caballerojavier13/rails_store/README.md

 The application was developed with Ruby 2.0.0p451, and Rails 4.1.1.

-In this application users are able:
+In this application users are able to:

 - Browse and shop for paintings.
 There is a subset of the product catalogue displayed on the main page, and users are able to browse using product categories, or by using the search bar.